|Royal Inca : 7D||09/13/2018||09/19/2018||Book now|

 We are trying to replant with native trees.
 In order to protect the ecosystems were the native communities dwelt, ensuring the water sources for the future.

 Bosques para el futuro.com

 32 208 625 (June 2016), with around 10 million living in the greater Lima area: The highest population density is found in coastal areas (55% of the total population).
-Close to 45% of Peru’s population are Native Americans, some of whom are descendants of the Incas and Quechuas who established a great civilization in the 15th century.
+Approximately 45% of Peru’s population are Native Americans, some of whom are descendants of the Incas and Quechuas who established a great civilization in the 15th century.
 Practically 37% of the population are of mixed Spanish and Andean heritage, 15% are direct descendants of the Spanish and the rest are Japanese, Chinese, and Afro-American.
 75% of the population lives in urban areas and 25 % in rural areas.